sungnga/practice/web-dev/README.md

 **6. JOI Schema Validation**
 - JOI is a Javascript validator tool.
 This allows us to validate form on the server-side
+- Note that when we're defining a validation schema, it's not Mongoose schema
 - Install: `npm i joi`
 - In app.js file:
   - Import JOI: `const Joi = require('joi');`